 Red Panda Facts

-- Firstly, an important fact should be noted about the marvelous Red Panda.
-Although it is a related species, it does not bear a close relationship to be the much better-known Giant Panda.
+- An important fact should be noted about the marvelous mammal known as the Red Panda.
+That’s the nature of its relationship to a certain other species.
+Although it’s a related species, it does not bear a close relationship to the much better known Giant Panda.

-- Most notably, the gorgeous animal actually represents the only species in its own family.
-However, others did exist previously, but have gone extinct.
-Yet, experts do recognize two known subspecies.
+- Also, the animal actually represents the only species in its own family.
+However, others did exist previously.
+Quite sadly, these others have now become extinct.
+Nevertheless, experts do currently recognize two known subspecies of the remarkable mammal.

-- Also, and quite sadly, the IUCN currently lists the magnificent creature as Endangered.
-This occurs primarily due to the fact that its known population now appears to total fewer than 10,000 individuals.
+- Further, the IUCN lists the magnificent creature as Endangered.
+This highly unfortunate status occurs primarily due to its numbers.
+In point of fact, its known population now appears to total fewer than 10,000 individuals still in existence.

-- Finally, it now faces numerous threats to its continued existence.
-While these include climate change and habitat loss, other factors also threaten it.
-This includes hunting and competing with local livestock for food.
+- Finally, the Red Panda now faces numerous threats to its existence.
+These certainly include climate change and habitat loss.
+But, other factors also threaten the creature.
+These include such factors as hunting and competing with local livestock for food.

 Red Panda Physical Description

 First of all, the marvelous Red Panda does not possess the sheer size of its better known relative.
+But what it lacks in size, it makes up for in charm.
 Further, in fact, the remarkable animal only grows to a size slightly larger than your average household cat.

-That holds true due to the fact that it averages a head and body length of about 20 – 25 in 50 – 64 cm).
-In addition, its bushy tail adds an impressive average of around 11 – 23 in (28 – 59 cm), varying between individuals.
+That holds true due to the surprising fact that it only averages a head and body length measuring about 20 – 25 in 50 – 64 cm).
+In addition, its bushy tail adds an impressive average of around 11 – 23 in (28 – 59 cm).
+But this does vary between individuals.

-Also of note, this species displays only a very slight degree of sexual dimorphism.
+Also worthy of note, this beautiful species displays only a very slight degree of the trait of sexual dimorphism.
 Therefore, both genders attain an average weight between 6.6 – 13.7 lb (3.0 – 6.2 kg).
 Yet females do sometimes remain slightly lighter than males.

-Furthermore, its fur tends to grow relatively long, and also quite soft.
-The color of the upper part of the body generally shows a light reddish-brown.
+Furthermore, the fur of the Red Panda tends to grow relatively long, and also quite soft.
+Also, the color of the upper part of the body generally shows a light reddish-brown.
 Meanwhile, the lower portions show black, and the face appears whitish.